Privacy-enhanced video

 MNFL power and flexibility

-UCR: Assistive Monitoring
+UCR: Assistive monitoring

 This project empowers people to easily setup customized in-home cameras and sensors and monitor the video and data via the web, primarily to assist family/friends in need of care, or to assist oneself (especially for the hearing/vision impaired).
 The project enables people to setup customized automated notifications (e.g., text message, blinking light) upon detection of critical situations, such as a person not arising in the morning, or to record data to detect longer-term critical trends, such as a person getting less exercise or frequently stumbling.
 The project's novel methods emphasize people customizing the system to meet their unique and changing needs and situations, including their privacy wishes.